 - when the foam starts to subside you will see the tiny brown bits appear and at this point you should stir constantly;

 - when the solid bits are a light caramel color remove from the heat.

 That’s it!
-Now, use that Brown Deliciousness in any number of ways: Below we have a collection of great recipes from other food bloggers, but brown butter is also delicious just drizzled over any plain vegetable.
+Now, use that brown deliciousness in any number of ways: Below we have a collection of great recipes from other food bloggers, but it’s also delicious just drizzled over any plain vegetable.
 Here are some ideas:

 - green beans

 - potatoes (like these …. yum)